steven-buytaert/snippets/README.md

   Make 4.x.
 It allows subfolders with implementation code for libraries.
   Applications and libraries can express imports they need and they will be properly handled by the code.
 There's not more documentation for the moment.

+* snset: a simple implementation of an object allocator; if you need to create a set of objects that have a dynamic tail end and you want to be the result a single block of memory (e.g. for efficiency reasons), this will help in creating that block of objects.
+There is sample code showing how to use the set.